 - they are unable to participate in class

 - they are contagious

-- If the nurse excuses student from school due to illness, they are required to see the nurse.
+- In order for a student to be excused from school due to illness, they are required to be evaluated by the nurse.
 A parent or guardian will give permission and student should sign out prior to departure.

 - If students are leaving school without nurse's clearance, absence will not be excused, but student should still sign out and stop by nurse's office to verify parent permission.

 Prescription and Over-the-Counter Medication Protocols

 Medication is best administered in the home.
 At school, students may neither carry nor self-administer prescription or over-the-counter drugs.
 Any student who must take medication during the school day must comply with the following regulations: